 The beautiful Matbah Emini Hasan Aga Fountain is in Yüksek Kaldırım street.

 You can see the Galata Tower from this fountain.
-It is an outstanding historical feature, in an equally outstanding street and it’s still in use.
+It is an outstanding historic feature, in an equally outstanding street and it’s still in use.

 One of them is the Adile Sultan Fountain.

-The other one is this historical fountain with beautiful calligraphic inscriptions.
+The other one is this historic fountain with beautiful calligraphic inscriptions.
 Unfortunately, I couldn’t find the name of this fountain.

 OTTOMAN FOUNTAINS IN ÜSKÜDAR